Board of Director Biographies

 Phone: (410) 371-9969

-Kathy Nicodemus is the Vice President of Contracts at General Dynamics Advanced Information Systems.
-General Dynamics Advanced Information Systems is a business unit of General Dynamics Corporation and a provider of end-to-end intelligence and cyber mission integration and solutions to customers in the defense, intelligence and homeland security communities.
-Ms. Nicodemus has over 25 years of contract management experience with the federal government, commercial and international customers and has been with GDAIS for nearly 17 years with positions of increasing responsibility.
-Ms. Nicodemus is currently responsible for a team of 125 contract and subcontract professionals managing contract administration, subcontract administration, and contract policy and compliance for GDAIS.
-Under Ms. Nicodemus’ leadership, GDAIS has established a career development framework including a successful training program, NCMA participation, position rotations, and special assignments to foster the growth of its contracts and subcontracts professionals and strengthen contract/subcontract execution and compliance for GDAIS.
-She has also been instrumental in the development and implementation of automated systems and tools to increase contract and subcontract efficiencies resulting in significant operational improvement savings and a wide-ranging contracts/subcontracts training program leveraged by other General Dynamics business units.
-She also provides contractual support for mergers, acquisitions, divestitures and integration efforts.
-Ms. Nicodemus has a Master’s Degree from the Johns Hopkins University, Carey School of Business and a Bachelor’s Degree in Political Science from the University of Maryland, College Park.
-In addition, she is a Certified Professional Contracts Manager (CPCM).
+Kathy Nicodemus is the vice president of contracts at General Dynamics Advanced Information Systems (GDAIS), a business unit of General Dynamics Corporation.
+She has over 25 years of contract management experience with the federal government, commercial and international customers, and has been with GDAIS for nearly 17 years with positions of increasing responsibility.
+Under her leadership, GDAIS has established a career development framework including a successful training program, NCMA participation, position rotations, and special assignments to foster the growth of its contracts and subcontracts professionals and strengthen contract/subcontract execution and compliance for GDAIS.
+She has a master’s degree from the Johns Hopkins University, Carey School of Business, and a bachelor’s degree in political science from the University of Maryland, College Park.

 Thomas D. Robinson—Director